• Skip to primary navigation

 If those three simple words are starting to drive you crazy I am going to show you today how you can make a delicious soup recipe for dinner or lunch that everyone will love.

-This easy soup recipe is made using just a few basic ingredients you probably have in your pantry.
+This easy soup recipe is made using just a few basic ingredients you have in your pantry.

 I will also share some substitutions you can use instead of the ingredients I have used today.